Find a ship by name:

 We have over 153,000 entries that are freely accessible, without subscribing or logging in anywhere.
-For $8 per month, you'll soon have access to nearly three and a half million additional citations, from hundreds of different resources -- books, magazines, CD-ROMs, websites, online databases, and more.
+For $8 per month, you'll soon have access to over three million additional citations, from hundreds of different resources -- books, magazines, CD-ROMs, websites, online databases, and more.
 Not only would it take hundreds of hours to search every resource here by hand, it's simply not possible: no single library has all of the resources included in this database.
 The time you'll save, searching hundreds of resources in just a few moments, is well worth the cost of two coffees and muffins.We offer several subscription models, so you'll certainly find one that fits your needs.
 You can subscribe monthly -- and there's no minimum signup period -- or you can subscribe for set periods of time.

 |- no minimum period; automatically renews until you cancel|